CraigeryTheKid/magenta/src/pages/posts/post-01.md

 5. **Kubuntu**: Ubuntu, but with KDE desktop.
 KDE felt better than Cinnamon, but not Pop!_OS
 6. **Zorin**: Another Ubuntu based.
 They have a paid version, and again just didn't grab me.
-7. **Anything ARCH based**: Not for beginners, ignore online saying otherwise.
-8. **Fedora based**: Didn't try, seems to have a strong following, but still not as "easy" or gaming-made.
+7. **Fedora based**: Didn't try, seems to have a strong following, but still not as "easy" or gaming-made.
-9. **SUSE based**: Same as Fedora.
+8. **SUSE based**: Same as Fedora.
 Didn't try, didn't seem beginner/gaming focused.
+9. **Anything ARCH based**: Not for beginners, ignore online saying otherwise.

 <br>

 ## What's next

 Other than making sure my documents were backed up - nothing!<br>
-During distro-testing I confirmed the view apps I used worked in Linux just fine.
+During distro-testing I confirmed the fiew apps I used worked in Linux just fine.